unicef/publicgoods-toolkit/adoptability.md

 ## Stability and Reliability

-You can make a reasonably accurate estimate a product's stability and reliability by looking at two things:
+You can make a reasonably accurate estimate of a product's stability and reliability by looking at two things:

 1) "The word on the street" -- that is, look at what people who